AmesWeb

 Link Usage

-Hertzian Contact Calculator Calculates the Hertzian contact parameters such as contact pressure, shear and Von Misses stresses for spherical and cylindrical contact cases.
+Hertzian Contact Calculator Calculates Hertzian contact parameters such as contact pressure, shear and von Mises stresses for spherical and cylindrical contacts.

-Contact Stresses in a Steel Ball Bearing An example on calculation of contact stresses in a steel ball bearing.
+Contact Stresses in a Steel Ball Bearing Worked example for contact stresses in a steel ball bearing using the sphere-in-race configuration.